^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Boric acid, also known as boric acid, H3BO3, is a weak, white acid that usually exists in the form of powder or crystals.
-It has a variety of applications in medicine, industry and households.
+Boric acid, also known as boric acidum, H3BO3, is a weak white acid that usually exists as a powder or crystals.
+It has a variety of medical, industrial, and household uses.

 Medical use

-Boric acid has traditionally been used medicinally as an antiseptic to treat certain types of infections, especially eye and skin infections.
-It has antibacterial and antifungal properties, which makes it useful in the following cases:
+Boric acid has traditionally been used in medicine as an antiseptic to treat certain types of infections, especially eye infections and skin infections.
+It has antibacterial and antifungal properties, making it useful in the following cases:

 • Treatment of eye infections: used as an eye wash solution.

-• Treatment of candidiasis and other fungal skin infections: applied in powder or ointment form.
+• Treatment of candidiasis and other fungal infections of the skin: used in powder or ointment form.

 • Treatment of minor wounds and cuts: as an antiseptic.